mike-ward/mike-ward.github.io/_posts/2006-09-19-picasa-update-has-new-online-features.md

 ---
 layout: post
-title:  Picasa Update has New Online Features
+title: 'Picasa Update has New Online Features'
 ---
 I've always been a big fan of Picasa and now it's even better.
 Software that's good and free.
 Here's the announcement from Google.